soft9000/RssIO/README.md

 Thirdly - We'll need to download, decode, and browse out content-secured 'stuff.

+The TUI is R&D - but **rss9000**.py is the present.
+GUI is on the todo.

 # A RssIO Module
 A Pythonic way to read, write, and manage as many Really Simply Syndications as possible.